-- apply to the Curriculum Leader (Senior Years) to have their SAC absence approved by collecting the relevant documentation Student Services, the Curriculum Leader's Office or downloading from 'ConeqtS' and completing an 'Application for Reschedule of SAC/SAT' form. - submit the form, with supporting documentation, to the Curriculum Leader (Senior Years) on the following school day.
+- apply to the Curriculum Leader (Senior Years) to have their SAC absence approved by collecting the relevant documentation Student Services, the Curriculum Leader's Office and completing an 'Application to Score a Rescheduled SAC/SAT' form. - submit the form, with supporting documentation, to the Curriculum Leader (Senior Years) on the following school day.